GeorgeOrtiz-IT/azure-remote-connect/README.md

 ![Screenshot 2025-04-04 051707](https://github.com/user-attachments/assets/51ec3508-9a50-4e9c-9612-7e77e103914b)

 On your Windows PC or if you're on Mac, open up Remote Desk Connection and enter the public ip address of the virtual machine.
+Click "Connect".
+You will then have another screen pop up as shown on the following image down below.

 ![Screenshot 2025-04-04 051736](https://github.com/user-attachments/assets/49d46d38-6bef-418a-80bf-ab9b5b5bfb1a)

 Enter the credentials of the virtual machine you created.
+Click "Ok".

 ![Screenshot 2025-04-04 051749](https://github.com/user-attachments/assets/c715a913-962f-4166-8cfd-7ee8cfbf2897)